Sichewali: Demography

-As of 2011, The village has a total number of 238 houses and population of 1270 of which include 626 are males while 644 are females according to the report published by Census India in 2011.
-Literacy rate of the village is 74.98%, lower than state average of 75.84%.
+As of 2011, the village has a total number of 238 houses and a population of 1270 of which include 626 are males while 644 are females according to the report published by Census India in 2011.
+The literacy rate of the village is 74.98%, lower than state average of 75.84%.
 The population of children under the age of 6 years is 139 which is 10.94% of total population of the village, and child sex ratio is approximately 1044 higher than the state average of 846.

 Most of the people are from Schedule Caste which constitutes 23.78% of total population in the village.
 The town does not have any Schedule Tribe population so far.

 As per census 2011, 330 people were engaged in work activities out of the total population of the village which includes 309 males and 21 females.
 According to census survey report 2011, 93.94% workers describe their work as main work and 6.06% workers are involved in marginal activity providing livelihood for less than 6 months.